Obituary: Michael D. Buchanan

 BRUNSWICK – Michael Dennis Buchanan, born Jan.
-28, 1948 at Falls City, Nebraska to Dennis W. Buchanan and Kathryn M. Mahoney Mr. Buchanan died Wednesday, Dec.
-25, 2024, at Mid Coast Hospital.
+28, 1948, at Falls City, Neb. to Dennis W. Buchanan and Kathryn M. Mahoney, died Wednesday, Dec.
+25, 2024 at Mid Coast Hospital.

-After high school Mr. Buchanan joined the U.S. Air Force and was stationed in Germany for three-and-a-half years as an Air Traffic Controller.
-After an honorable discharge from military service, he briefly worked for the city of South Portland.
+After high school Mr. Buchanan joined the U.S. Air Force and was stationed in Germany for 3 ½ years as an Air Traffic Controller.
+After an honorable discharge from military service, he briefly worked for the City of South Portland.

 In 1983 he transferred to Portland, retiring there in 1998 as a Senior Special Agent assigned to the Organized Crime Drug Enforcement Task Force.
 After retirement he worked as a private investigator and as a contractor for the Government conducting background investigations of current and prospective government employees for the issuance of a National Security Clearance.